 The school will not conduct a psychological examination, test, or treatment without first obtaining the parent's written consent.
 Parental consent is not necessary when a psychological examination, test, or treatment is required by state or federal law for special education purposes or by the Texas Education Agency for child abuse investigations and reports.

-[For more information, refer to FFE(LEGAL) and FFG(EXHIBIT).]
+[For more information, refer to policies EHBAA(LEGAL), FFE(LEGAL), and FFG(EXHIBIT).]